-Activity regarding reauthorization of the Higher Education Act (HEA) began in earnest in late 2017.
+Activity regarding reauthorization of the Higher Education Act (HEA) began in late 2017.
 This Act was last reauthorized in August 2008 and expired December 31, 2013.
 Issues of concern include initiatives pertaining to gainful employment, state authorization, teacher preparation, and misrepresentation.
 Joining this list are issues such as access, cost and completion, new pathways for collegiate study, student achievement, institutional responsibility, borrower defense to repayment, and institutional obligations under Title IX.
 On December 12, 2017, the House Committee on Education and the Workforce voted along party lines (23-17) to advance a comprehensive bill to reauthorize the HEA.
 The bill, entitled the Promoting Real Opportunity, Success, and Prosperity through Education Reform Act, or the "PROSPER Act" (H.R.
-4508), was introduced by Committee Chair Virginia Foxx (R-NC), and is expected to be taken up by the entire House for debate and a possible vote in 2018.
+4508), was introduced by Virginia Foxx (R-NC).
+In July 2018, House Democrats introduced a separate version of the Higher Education Act of 1965 so that every student has a path to a quality, debt-free degree or credential that leads to a rewarding career, or the "Aim Higher Act" (H.R.
+6543).
+With the arrival of the 116th Congress, current and new House Committee Chair Bobby Scott (D-VA) and Ranking Member Virginia Foxx have announced a series of hearings as part of a formal effort to reauthorize the Higher Education Act during the 116th Congress.